Skip to main content

 lock

-If you want to remove the support for locking UI, set this param to false:
+If you want to remove the support for locking UI, set this parameter to false.

 mode

-The default mode of the block: edit to make it shows the edit fields when loaded, preview (default) to show the rendered HTML when loaded.
+The default mode of the block: edit to make it show the edit fields when loaded, preview (default) to show the rendered HTML when loaded.

 'mode' => 'edit',